 Will this ever end?
 Yes.
-As a matter of fact, the water main installation is slated to conclude in late June 2013.
-In addition, following the completion of the water main work, a new sewer main will be installed.
-Final restoration will follow the completion of the sewer main installation.
+As a matter of fact, the water main job is slated to conclude in late November 2013.
+Restoration (to be completed by the Chicago Department of Transportation) will follow.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.